Text size

 < JPOtube: "How DE&I drives innovation - Interviews with IP professionals around the world about the latest initiatives in their country (Part I / Part II)">

-In 2024, JPOtube featured content aimed at learning from IP professionals who are at the forefront of Diversity, Equity & Inclusion (DE&I).
-In the first part, we interviewed the international group "The Diversity Pledge" and participating company, Mujin, Inc. We explored the secrets behind the innovations that arise from combining diverse talents, including those of women and foreign personnel.
+In 2024, JPOtube featured content aimed at learning from IP professionals who are at the forefront of DE&I. In the first part, we interviewed the international group "The Diversity Pledge" and participating company, Mujin, Inc. We explored the secrets behind the innovations that arise from combining diverse talents, including those of women and foreign personnel.
 Additionally, in the second part, we also interviewed the Korean Intellectual Property Office (KIPO), which is actively engaged in supporting women's empowerment.

 For more details, please check out JPOtube!